trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 }
 ```

-#### Verification Methods
+### Verification Methods
 KERI identifiers express public signing keys as Composable Event Streaming Representation (CESR) encoded strings in the
 `k` field of establishment events and the key state notice.
 CESR encoding encapsulates all the information needed to
 determine the cryptographic algorithm used to generate the key pair.
-For each key listed in the array value of the `k` field
-a corresponding verification method will be generated in the DID document.
-The 'type' property  in the verification method for each
+1. For each key listed in the array value of the `k` field of the KSN, a corresponding verification method SHALL be generated in the DID document.
-public key will be determined by the algorithm used to generate the public key.
-At the time of this writing, KERI currently
+1. The 'type' property  in the verification method for each public key SHALL be determined by the algorithm used to generate the public key.
-supports public key generation for Ed25519, Secp256k1 and Secp256r1 keys, and the protocol allows for others to be added at any time.
+    * At the time of this writing, KERI currently supports public key generation for Ed25519, Secp256k1 and Secp256r1 keys, and the protocol allows for others to be added at any time.
-We must define the subset of public key algorithms for KERI AIDs that this specification will accept, so we can define mappings to existing verification method types as registered in the DID Specification Registries.
-As KERI evolves with more algorithms, new verification method types must be registered in the DID Specification Registries and added to this specification.
+1. Verification method types MUST be registered in the [DID Specification Registries](https://w3c.github.io/did-spec-registries/#verification-method-types) and added to this specification.

-The `id` property of the verification method must be a relative DID URL and use the KERI key CESR value as the value of the fragment component, e.g., `"id": "#<identifier>"`.
+1. The `id` property of the verification method MUST be a relative DID URL and use the KERI key CESR value as the value of the fragment component, e.g., `"id": "#<identifier>"`.

-The `controller` property of the verification method must be the value of the `id` property of DID document.
-(TODO: Does the method spec need to specify this?)
+1. The `controller` property of the verification method MUST be the value of the `id` property of the DID document.

 For example, the key `DFkI8OSUd9fnmdDM7wz9o6GT_pJIvw1K_S21AKZg4VwK` in the DID document for the AID `EDP1vHcw_wc4M__Fj53-cJaBnZZASd-aMTaSyWEQ-PC2` becomes: